ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ## Example

-Given the following schema that describes a set of tag objects:
+Given the following schema, that describes an array of tag objects:

 ```ts
 import { z } from 'zod';